shajiakhan/lab-docs/labs/networking/internetworking-basics-two-routers-virtualbox.md

 These tests should fail.
 The reason is that router-1 currently DOES NOT know about network-3.
 Think about it this way: router-1 is directly connected to network-1 and network-2.
 Any Layer 3 datagram destined for network-1 or network-2 will be forwarded by the router-1 because it has routes for both networks.
 However router-1 currently has no route for network-3.

+Similarly, router-2 has routes for network-2 and network-3 but currently has no route for network-1.

+#### Check router-1 and router-2 routing tables to confirm that router-1 has no route to network-3 and router-2 has no route to network-1

+On each router issue the command: `route -nv`

-Similarly, router-2 has routes for network-2 and network-3 but currently has no route for network-1. **So now we need to let router-1 know about network-3 and let router-2 know about network-1 by adding Static Routes on each router**
+You should only see two routes on each router.
+The two routes are for the directly connected networks. **So now we need to let router-1 know about network-3 and let router-2 know about network-1 by adding Static Routes on each router**

 ## Add Static Routes

->Use the below values/inputs [while following the general instructions on how to add static routes on a router in OpenStack Dashboard here](../../tasks/openstack/add-static-routes.md).
-Be sure you use the values specified below and not the ones in the general instructions.
+Use the below values/inputs [while following the instructions here](../../tasks/openstack/launch-ubuntu-instance.md).

 ### Static route to network-3 on router-1